 Your physical therapist will:

-- Conduct a thorough evaluation that includes a detailed review of your injury, your symptoms, and your health history
+- Conduct a thorough evaluation that includes a detailed review of your injury, symptoms, and health history.

-The results of these tests may indicate the need for further diagnostic tests—such as ultrasound or magnetic resonance imaging—or a referral to an orthopedic surgeon for consultation.
+The results of these tests may indicate the need for further diagnostic tests—such as magnetic resonance imaging (MRI)—or a referral to an orthopedic surgeon for consultation.

 How Can a Physical Therapist Help?